truelossless/crocolang/README.md

 cargo build --release
 ```

-If you still have some trouble, you can look at the CI file `.github/workflows/ci.yml` for a step by step walktrough on MacOS, Ubuntu and Windows.
+If you still have some trouble, you can look at the CI file `.github/workflows/ci.yml` for a step by step walkthrough on MacOS, Ubuntu and Windows.

 ## Using croco